tim80411/laravel-google-cloud-function-config/README.md

 :~/code/laravel-gcf$ export FUNCTION_TARGET=YOUR_FUNCTION_NAME
 :~/code/laravel-gcf$ php -S localhost:8080 vendor/bin/router.php
 ```
-You should see Laravel running on http://localhost:8080 being served by the GCF runtime.
+You should see Laravel running on http://localhost:8080 being served by the GCF runtime exactly as it would be in the cloud.
 (Ctrl-C to end/exit)

 # Environment Setup